Federal Research Minister: New Leibniz Center in Jena revolutionizes diagnostics and treatment of infectious diseases

-In March, the Leibniz Center for Photonics in Infection Research (LPI) in Jena will start developing innovative light-based technologies to fight infectious diseases caused, for example, by corona viruses or multi-resistant germs.
+In March, the Leibniz Center for Photonics in Infection Research (LPI) in Jena will start setting up the user-open translational infrastructure for photonic and optical technologies, in which fundamentally new solutions for the diagnosis, monitoring and therapy of infections will be researched and developed in order to rapidly transfer them into routine application.
 In the coming years, parallel to the technological infrastructure, the management structures will be established and the planning for the construction will be advanced.
 The LPI will receive a total of 124 million euros in funding from the German Federal Ministry of Education and Research (BMBF) until construction is completed.
 Groundbreaking is scheduled for spring 2024 – completion is planned for 2027.
 By then, novel spectral optical imaging technologies and chip-based methods will already be established in five related projects.

 Federal Research Minister Anja Karliczek explains:

 „Our joint efforts against the Corona pandemic show us time and again the innovative power that lies within Germany as a research location.
 The Leibniz Center for Photonics in Infection Research will use optical methods to break new ground in the diagnosis and treatment of infectious diseases, which are urgently needed to combat them.
 Many patients will benefit from these important developments for Germany as a medical location.
 With the LPI, we are also creating the framework for the globally unique interaction of excellent photonics research and innovative technology for state-of-the-art diagnostic methods and direct therapeutic application on patients.